jm1021/churchofjesuschrist/_posts/2024-10-20-jesus_visits.md

 **President Nelson:** President Nelson promises blessings and miracles to the faithful, especially through temple worship.
 **Highlight:** "So many wonderful things are ahead.
 In coming days, we will see the greatest manifestations of the Savior’s power that the world has ever seen.
 Between now and the time He returns 'with power and great glory,' He will bestow countless privileges, blessings, and miracles upon the faithful.

+### Resurrection and Work for the Dead

+**Samuel the Lamanite**: Samuel prophesied about the resurrection of the dead and the miraculous events that would accompany the coming of Jesus Christ.
+**Scripture**: "Verily I say unto you, I commanded my servant Samuel, the Lamanite, that he should testify unto this people, that at the day that the Father should glorify his name in me that there were many saints who should arise from the dead, and should appear unto many, and should minister unto them."
+(3 Nephi 23:9)

+**President Nelson**: President Nelson has emphasized the importance of temple work and performing ordinances for the dead, which is a way to ensure that all of God's children have the opportunity to receive the blessings of the gospel.
+**Highlight**: "Our message to the world is simple and sincere: We invite all of God’s children on both sides of the veil to come unto their Savior, receive the blessings of the holy temple, have enduring joy, and qualify for eternal life."

 ### Additional Parallels from 3 Nephi

 **Scripture:** "Behold, I am Jesus Christ, whom the prophets testified shall come into the world.
 And behold, I am the light and the life of the world; and I have drunk out of that bitter cup which the Father hath given me, and have glorified the Father in taking upon me the sins of the world, in the which I have suffered the will of the Father in all things from the beginning."
 (3 Nephi 11:10-11)